opengauss-mirror/docs/content/en/docs/Developerguide/dolphin-json-jsonb-functions-and-operators.md

   Remarks:

   * The depth of an empty array, empty object, or scalar value is 1.
-  * A non-null array that contains only elements with a depth of 1 or a non-null object that contains only member values with a depth of 1 has a depth of 2.
-Otherwise, the depth of the JSON document is greater than 2.
+  * Only arrays whose depth is 1 or objects whose depth is 2 are contained.
+  * The maximum depth of a JSON node is equal to the maximum depth of all its subnodes.

   Example: